 If your trade file does not contain any block trades, simply upload your file and click Send to execute your single orders.

 Waiting for Settlement

 Now that your trades have been submitted, simply wait for them to settle.
-Pershing may display the new positions in Wealthscape the following day, however, Wealthscape usually takes T+2 until sending the new positions to Riskalyze.
+Fidelity may display the new positions in Wealthscape the following day, however, Wealthscape usually takes T+2 until sending the new positions to Riskalyze.